acelliott1218/task-smasher/README.md

 Actual:

-Website behaved as expected, error message was displayed and the form did not submit.
+The website behaved as expected, an error message was displayed and the form was not submitted.

 **Footer Social Media Icons / Links**

-Testing was performed on the Font Awesome Social Media icons in the footer to ensure that each one opened in a new tab and that each one had a hover affect of the orange branding color.
+Testing was performed on the Font Awesome Social Media icons in the footer to ensure that each one opened in a new tab and that each one had a hover effect of the orange branding color.

-Each item opened a new tab when clicked as expected and correct hover color was present.
+Each item opened a new tab when clicked as expected and the correct hover color was present.

 **Footer Contact Information**

-Testing was performed on the email to ensure it opens in a new tab, and also sends to the correct email.
+Testing was performed on the email to ensure it opened in a new tab and also sent to the correct email.

 _Steps to test Telephone Number_